rust-stuco/lectures/week2/ownership_p1.md

 # Reference Constraints

 * Mutable references must be exclusive
-  * There can only be 1 mutable reference to a value at a time
+  * There can only be one mutable reference to a value at a time
 * There can never be dangling references

 <!--